 Proving backlinks work or don’t work is next to impossible because Google’s a black box.
 The only tools we have at our disposal are what Google tells us and analyzing the search engine results page.

-So let’s check out the SERP!
+Anyway let’s analyze the SERP to see how much backlinks help!
 But, before we get to that, we have to mention an obvious flaw in all backlink studies.

 Which Came First, The Backlink or The Ranking?